Introduction to Teradata Statistics Design for high performance

 Is it time to recollect?
 Lean back and let Teradata decide for you!

-Teradata makes use of the UDI counts (Updates, Deletes, Inserts), which are part of OUC, and historical statistics histograms to decide if statistics are stale.
+Teradata uses the UDI counts (Updates, Deletes, Inserts), which are part of OUC, and historical statistics histograms to decide if statistics are stale.
 UDI counts count how many rows have been deleted or inserted, and it collects information about updates on the column level.

-As a consequence, you can execute the collect statistics statements as often as you like, without overloading your system:
+You can execute the collect statistics statements as frequently as desired without burdening your system.

-The actual collection process is only activated if Teradata is convinced that the statistics are stale!
+The collection process is initiated only when Teradata is certain the statistics are outdated.

 No more compromises.
-The two central questions “When should I recollect?
-How often should I recollect?” just faded away…
+The two pivotal questions, “When should I recall?
+How frequently should I recall?” have disappeared…

-In “autopilot mode” (default on Teradata 14.10 with UOC enabled), the impact of design flaws in your statistics recollections process is being minimized.
+When operating in “autopilot mode” on Teradata 14.10 with UOC enabled, any negative effects resulting from design flaws in your statistics collection process are minimized.

 COLLECT STATISTICS USING THRESHOLD 14 DAYS AND THRESHOLD 5 PERCENT COLUMN (TheColumn) ON TheDatabase;

-The above example would trigger recollection whenever 14 days past by and table cardinality changed by at least 5% (again, the Optimizer makes use of UDI and historical statistics histograms for its analysis).
+The example would trigger recollection every 14 days if the table’s cardinality changed by a minimum of 5%.
+The Optimizer relies on UDI and historical statistics histograms to conduct its analysis.